-If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2023, whichever is the earlier.
-For the purposes of this resolution, Regulatory Capital Convertible Instruments has the same meaning as in the Explanatory notes to Resolution 18.
+If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2024, whichever is the earlier.

+For the purposes of this resolution, Regulatory Capital Convertible Instruments has the same meaning as in the explanatory notes to Resolution 21.

-Resolutions 22 and 23.
+Resolutions 25 and 26.
 Authority to purchase ordinary shares and preference shares

-Resolutions 22 and 23 renew the authority of the Company to purchase its own ordinary shares and certain of its preference shares (as specified in the resolution wording) in the market.
-The authority for the Company to purchase its ordinary shares in the market under Resolution 22 is limited to 7,047,917,092 ordinary shares, equivalent to 10 per cent. of the issued ordinary share capital of the Company as at the close of business on 22 March 2022, being the latest practicable date before the publication of this notice of AGM.
+Resolutions 25 and 26 renew the authority of the Company to purchase its own ordinary shares and certain of its preference shares (as specified in the resolution wording) in the market.
+The authority for the Company to purchase its ordinary shares in the market under Resolution 25 is limited to 6,701,169,260 ordinary shares, equivalent to 10 per cent. of the issued ordinary share capital of the Company as at the close of business on 20 March 2023, being the latest practicable date before the publication of this notice of AGM.

 Any ordinary shares purchased in this way may be cancelled or held in treasury for eventual sale for cash, transfer in connection with an employees' share plan or cancellation.
-The resolution explicitly authorises the Company to use any shares purchased and held in treasury for the purposes of its employees' share plans.
+The resolution explicitly authorises the Company to use any shares purchased and held in treasury for the purposes of its employees' share plans of the Group's capital position taking into account other opportunities including, but not limited to, the ability to replace the preference shares with other forms of securities.
+The directors intend to keep under review the potential to buy back any or all of the issued preference shares.